philips-software/TextSimilarityProcessor/README.md

 optional arguments:
   -h, --help      show this help message and exit --path --p      the Input file path
-  --simindex --s  the Similarity index to be processed --uniqid --u    uniq id index(column) of the input file --colint --c    the col of interest
+  --uniqid --u    uniq id index(column) of the input file --colint --c    the col of interest
 ```

-2. How to use the tool after "pip install similarity-processor"
+2. How to use the tool after `pip install similarity-processor`
 -----------------------------------------------------------

-Option 1: To use only the similarity
+Option 1: To use only the similarity for simple texts with out writing result to xlsx
 ------------------------------------
 ```
 >>> from similarity_processor import similarity_core